jnjerin/binary_trees/README.md

 3. What are the depth, the height, the size of a binary tree?
 The nodes in a binary tree are connected by a edge.
 The sequence formed by a nodes and edges are called a path.
 The depth also known as level is the number of edges from the root which starts at 0 to 3.
 The height of a node is the number of edges on the longest path between itself and a leaf.
 Every node has a height and the root node is 1.
 The height of a tree is the number of edges on the longest path between the root and a leaf.
 The size of a binary tree is the total number of nodes.

+4. What are the different traversal methods to go through a binary tree?
+Traversal is the process of visiting each node in a binary tree.
+There are three traversal methods: In-order Traversal, Pre-order Traversal and Post-order Traversal.
+The In-order Traversal method is when the left subtree is visited first, then the root and finally it moves to the right subtree.
+The Pre-order Traversal method is when the root node is visited first, then the left subtree and finally the right subtree.
+The Post-order Traversal method is when the left subtree is visited first, then the right subtree and finally the root.

+5. What is a complete, a full, a perfect, a balanced binary tree?
+A complete binary tree is when all levels except the last level is filled and all nodes are as left as possible.